v-mas/avr-led-cube-2x2x2/README.md

 leds are connected to ports C2-5 layers are connected to ports B5-6

 Program CsLedCube222.exe is made in c# to visualize illumination and generate sequence code.
 Just press circles to change intensity.
 To view generated code press "Poka¿ kod" button.
-You must manually copy it into code.
+You must manually copy&paste it into atmega code.
 Files New 1.txt etc. contain some sequences.

 Code contains comments in Polish language.